Get started with insider risk management

 If you're unable to select a listed indicator or sequence, it's because they aren't currently enabled for your organization.
 To make them available to select and assign to the policy, select the Turn on indicators prompt.

 If you've selected other policy templates, custom triggering events aren't supported.
-The built-in policy triggering events apply and you'll continue to Step 23 without defining policy attributes.
+The built-in policy triggering events apply.
+Skip to Step 23 without defining policy attributes.

 Select Next to continue.